SamirTalwar/smoke/README.md

 It's not a replacement for other, smaller tests.
 We recommend writing unit tests ([perhaps even first][test-driven development]), especially for new code.

+Smoke is distributed under [the MIT license][mit license].

 [testing legacy code with golden master]: https://craftedsw.blogspot.co.uk/2012/11/testing-legacy-code-with-golden-master.html
 [test-driven development]: https://en.wikipedia.org/wiki/Test-driven_development

 ## Installation

 You can download the latest release from the [Releases][] page.

+- The latest Windows release was built on Windows Server 2022.
+- The latest macOS release was built on macOS 11 (Big Sur), on x86_64 hardware.
+  - If you need native arm64 support, you will need to build it yourself.
+- The latest Linux release was built on Ubuntu 20.04, on x86_64 hardware.
+  - The binary depends on the dynamic libraries `glibc` and `gmp`.
+  - If you're running on a non-glibc-based OS such as Alpine Linux, you will either need to build it yourself or install both `gcompat` and `gmp`.
+  - If you need native arm64 support, you will need to build it yourself.

+## Building

 You can also build it yourself, using either Nix or Stack.